subediupadesh/pyMPEALab/README.md

 ## For Linux User:
-Python with following libraries are needed to run the GUI application: Tensorflow, Pandas, Numpy, Pickle, Sklearn, and tkinter.
+Python with following libraries are needed to run the GUI application: Tensorflow, Pandas, Numpy, Sklearn.

+Application was build on following version of the libraries: numpy==1.26.1 ; pandas==1.5.3 ; scikit-learn==1.3.2 ; tensorflow==2.14.0

-"pyMPEALab_GUI.py" also needs 4 extra supporitng files (icon, standardizations,and model) to operate, which will be made available from the author upon reasonable request.
+<strike>"pyMPEALab_GUI.py" also needs 4 extra supporitng files (icon, standardizations,and model) to operate, which will be made available from the author upon reasonable request. </strike>

+All file necessary to run pyMPEALab_GUI.py are now available inside the repo.

 ## For Windows User: